A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit

 \section{Conclusion}

 In this work, we determine the minimax optimal player and characterize the asymptotically optimal minimax regret and pseudoregret of the symmetric two-armed Bernoulli bandit by explicit solutions of linear heat equations when the gap between the means of the arms goes to zero as the number of prediction periods approaches infinity.
 We also provide new estimates of the non-asymptotic error.
-Our PDE-based proof works despite the fact that the solution of our PDE has discontinuous spatial derivatives and is therefore not a classical one on the entire domain.
+Our PDE-based proof works despite the fact that the solution of our PDE has discontinuous derivatives and is not a classical one on the entire domain.
 Although optimal player strategies are not known for more general bandit problems, we expect that the methods of this paper should be useful in considering how regret accumulates under specific player strategies, even when they are not known to be optimal.
-Separately, there are other bandit problems, starting with problems that do not require exploration like the symmetric two-armed bandit in the fixed gap regime and the symmetric $k$-armed Bernoulli bandit distributions (which are, as discussed above, used to bound the regret from below in general $k$-armed bandit problems).
+Separately, there are other bandit problems that do not require exploration, like the symmetric two-armed bandit in the \emph{fixed} gap regime and the symmetric $k$-armed Bernoulli bandit distributions (which are, as discussed above, used to bound the regret from below in general $k$-armed bandit problems).
 We expect that the methods of our paper could be applied to such problems as well.